 Medicare Part B helps cover physician services, outpatient hospital services, certain home health services, and covered durable medical equipment once you meet your Part B deductible.
 For 2018, the Medicare Part B deductible is $183 for each benefit period.

 Coinsurance is what you, the patient, pay as your share toward a claim.
 It is a form of cost-sharing between the insurance company and the consumer.
 You will typically begin paying your coinsurance after you meet your annual deductible.
-It is usually a percentage of the total cost.
+Usually, it is a percentage of the total cost.

 Part A Coinsurance

 For hospital visits, you will pay $0 in coinsurance for the first 60 days.
 For days 61-90, you will pay $329 per day in coinsurance.
-For days 91 and beyond, you will pay $658 per day in coinsurance.
+If you stay 91 days or beyond, you will pay $658 per day in coinsurance.

 For skilled-nursing facility stays, you will pay $0 in coinsurance for the first 20 days.
 For days 20-100, you will pay $164.50 per day in coinsurance.
-For days 101 and beyond, you are responsible for all costs.
+If you stay 101 or beyond, you are responsible for all costs.

 Part B Coinsurance

-Once you have met your Part B deductible, you will be required to pay a coinsurance of 20% of all Medicare-approved charges by providers for your health-care services.
+Once you meet your Part B deductible, you will must pay a coinsurance of 20% of all Medicare-approved charges by providers for your health-care services.
 This will be your biggest threat to out-of-pocket expenses.